 Levels of intoxication can depend on a person’s weight and age.
 How regularly they drink and when they last ate can also affect their intoxication level.

 As soon as someone takes a sip of alcohol, it starts to enter their bloodstream.
-The effects can be apparent in as little as 10 minutes.
-As someone’s BAC increases, they can become more impaired by the effects of intoxication.
+The effects can be apparent in as little as

 The effects of alcohol intoxication may include: